Lost Cause of the Confederacy: History

-19th century
+Nineteenth century

 The defeat of the Confederacy devastated many white Southerners economically, emotionally, and psychologically.
-Before the war, many proudly believed that their rich military tradition would avail them in the forthcoming conflict.
+Before the war, many believed that their rich military tradition would avail them in the forthcoming conflict.
 Many sought consolation in attributing their loss to factors beyond their control, such as physical size and overwhelming brute force.

 The University of Virginia professor Gary W. Gallagher wrote:

-The Lost Cause became a key part of the reconciliation process between North and South around 1900 and formed the basis of many white Southerners' postbellum war commemorations.
-The United Daughters of the Confederacy, a major organization, has been associated with the Lost Cause for over a century.

-Yale University history professor Rollin G. Osterweis summarizes the content that pervaded "Lost Cause" writings:
+Yale University history professor Rollin G. Osterweis summarizes the content that pervaded Lost Cause writings:

 Louisiana State University history professor Gaines Foster wrote in 2013:

-The term "Lost Cause" first appeared in the title of an 1866 book by the Virginian author and journalist Edward A. Pollard, The Lost Cause: A New Southern History of the War of the Confederates.
-He promoted many of the aforementioned themes of the Lost Cause.
-In particular, he dismissed the role of slavery in starting the war and understated the cruelty of American slavery, even promoting it as a way of improving the lives of Africans:

 However, it was the articles written by General Jubal A. Early in the 1870s for the Southern Historical Society that firmly established the Lost Cause as a long-lasting literary and cultural phenomenon.
-The 1881 publication of The Rise and Fall of the Confederate Government by ex-Confederate President Jefferson Davis, a two-volume defense of the Southern cause, provided another important text in the history of the Lost Cause.
+The 1881 publication of The Rise and Fall of the Confederate Government by ex-Confederate president Jefferson Davis, a two-volume defense of the Southern cause, provided another important text in the history of the Lost Cause.
 Davis blamed the enemy for "whatever of bloodshed, of devastation, or shock to republican government has resulted from the war".
 He charged that the Yankees fought "with a ferocity that disregarded all the laws of civilized warfare".
 The book remained in print and often served to justify the Southern position and to distance it from slavery.